anvaka/ghindex/README.md

 still need to make at least one request to fetch stars.
 I.e. we need to make more than 600,000 requests to GitHub.

-GitHub's current rate limit is 5,000 per hour, thus if we are indexing with one
-token: `600,000/5,000 = 120` hours of work.
+GitHub's current rate limit is 5,000 requests per hour, thus if we are indexing with one token: `600,000/5,000 = 120` hours of work.

 Good news, this indexer can be interrupted, and resumed at any time.